 So it turns out there can be a glitch with Mavericks and Gmail.
 When I installed Mavericks on my Macbook Pro, all my messages piled up into my outbox, but weren’t sent.
 It turned out that Mail wasn’t picking up my password properly from the System Preferences.
 Here’s how I got it going.
 Continue reading 〉

-Have you ever gone to send an email, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book?
+Have you ever gone to send an email, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book (Contacts App)?
 Where are the addresses coming from and how do you get rid of them?

 I’ve been having a problem with mail – I can’t do a search on ‘entire message’.
 It is greyed out.
 There are all kinds of ‘fixes’ available on the internet, but most of them didn’t work.
 Finally I fixed it and here’s a summary of the most useful advice, try it in this order: